 A REFLECTION, IN A ROCK (HALF–LIFE)

-fine-grained sand of rock sample, hand-blown glass, acrylic, stainless steel, wall drawing
+Custom-made fine-grained sand of rock sample, hand-blown glass, acrylics, stainless steel, drawing

 Commission for Hordaland County Council, Norway and curated by Åse Løvgren.

 Special thanks to Øystein Jansen, Henriette Linge and Leif-Erik Pedersen of the department of Earth Science, University of Bergen.